haukex/webperl/using.md

 described here.

-[Emscripten](http://emscripten.org/) provides emulation for a number of system calls, most notably, it provides a virtual filesystem from which Perl can load its modules, since of course JavaScript in the browser is a sandboxed environment (no access to hardware, the local filesystem, etc.).
+[Emscripten](http://emscripten.org/) provides emulation for a number of system calls, most notably for WebPerl, it provides a virtual filesystem from which Perl can load its modules, since of course JavaScript in the browser is a sandboxed environment (no access to hardware, the local filesystem, etc.).
 However, because Perl is the *only* Emscripten process running in the browser,